-Caution: It might be possible to configure an ASA in monitor-only mode with the use of the interface-level traffic-forward sfr monitor-only command; however, this configuration is purely for demonstration functionality and should not be used on a production ASA.
+Caution: It can be possible to configure an ASA in monitor-only mode with the use of the interface-level traffic-forward sfr monitor-only command; however, this configuration is purely for demonstration functionality and must not be used on a production ASA.
 Any issues that are found in this demonstration feature are not supported by the Cisco Technical Assistance Center (TAC).
 If you desire to deploy the ASA SFR service in passive mode, configure it with the use of a policy-map.

 Specify a location and apply the policy.
 You can apply a policy globally or on an interface.
 In order to override the global policy on an interface, you can apply a service policy to that interface.

 The global keyword applies the policy map to all of the interfaces, and the interface keyword applies the policy to one interface.
 Only one global policy is allowed.
 In this example, the policy is applied globally: